etng/scrapy-save-as-pdf/README.md

-# Download PDF function for scrapy
+# Pipeline to Download PDF or Save page as PDF for scrapy item

 ## Installation